rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 ## {{ page.chapter }}.1.
 Overview

-A list and an iterator are quite similar in terms of handling multiple values in a flat structure.
+An iterator and a list are quite similar in terms of handling multiple values in a flat structure.
 In fact, many of their methods share the same names and functions each other.

 The difference is that a list is a container that actually owns its elements while an iterator is not.
 This leads to the following principles:

+* An iterator can handle a sequence of data that continues indefinitely since it doesn't need to keep all the values in it.
+* An iterator consumes less memory than a list.
 * A list provides an indexing method that enables random access for its elements.
 * You can append values to or remove values from a list.
-* An iterator can handle a sequence of data that continues indefinitely since it doesn't need to keep all the values in it.
-* An iterator consumes less memory than a list.

 Note that Gura makes it a rule to implement most functions to return an iterator by default if they have multiple values as its result.